 You can include calming yoga poses for stress relief to keep the symptoms of stress at bay.
-Yoga helps the brain release feel-good hormones Endorphins and stop the production of stress-inducing hormone Cortisol.
+Further. yoga helps the brain release feel-good hormones Endorphins and stop the production of the stress-inducing hormone Cortisol.

 Apart from this, stress also causes a host of other mental and physical health issues.
 Let us find out what these are.

 Acne is one of the most visible signs of stress in your life.
 A common tendency of many individuals during stressful situations is they start touching the face.
-It spreads bacteria over the skin that leads to acne.
-You should start yoga for reducing stress and anxiety to keep both body and mind healthy in the long run.
+Thus, it spreads bacteria over the skin that leads to acne.
+Hence, you should start yoga for reducing stress and anxiety to keep both your body and mind healthy in the long run.

 Chronic pain and ache also contribute to stress.
-Stress leads to the release of stress hormone Cortisol that leads to chronic pain.
-The daily practice of yoga uplifts your spirits and reduce these pains and aches.
+Stress leads to the release of the stress hormone Cortisol that leads to chronic pain.
+Moreover, the daily practice of yoga uplifts your spirits and reduces these pains and aches.

 You are more likely to suffer from chronic fatigue and decreased energy levels due to stress.
 Fatigue has a direct relation to the level of stress you experience.
 It increases sleeplessness and restlessness during bedtime.

-A study conducted on individuals with Hyperhidrosis in which there is excess sweating in the hands concluded that too much stress in daily life also causes the excess sweating.
+A study conducted on individuals with Hyperhidrosis in which there is excessive sweating in the hands concluded that too much stress in daily life also causes excess sweating.

 With that said, it is time we look at the major reasons behind stress.
 Read on to know what exactly is it that causes excess stress in your life.

 There are certain situations that cause stress, and these factors are known as stressors.
-The normal viewpoint about stressors is these are negative as a turbulent relationship with loved ones or a tiring work schedules.
-You should understand that anything placing a high demand on your mental and physical well being is stressful.
+The normal viewpoint about stressors is these are negative as a turbulent relationship with loved ones or tiring work schedules.
+You should understand that anything placing a high demand on your mental and physical well-being is stressful.